-The tech giant’s chief of leadership, learning, talent and performance management has spoken out about recognizing line managers’ L&D achievements.
+The tech giant’s chief of leadership, learning, talent and performance management has spoken out about recognising line managers’ L&D achievements.

 “If we don’t measure and reward this behaviour we might be disincentivising it,” said Christoph Williams, Sony’s strategic content senior manager for leadership, learning, talent and performance management.